AmbitiousRealism2025/Project_HypeCard/docs/quiz-system.md

 - **Server Persistence** – quiz results are saved with the new `/api/quiz` endpoint.
 Data is stored in the `QuizResult` table defined in the Prisma schema.
-- **Certificate** – once the final score is calculated, a simple certificate is displayed if the user scores at least 20 points.
-This can later be enhanced to export a PDF or image.
+ - **Certificate** – once the final score is calculated, a certificate is displayed if the user scores at least 20 points, with an **Export Certificate** button that prints the certificate as a PDF.

 ## Extending